 Having a decent and reliable pool cleaner can reduce the risks of staining in your pool, reduce chemical usage

 and keep the pool looking crystal clear.

 Pool Safety Tips

-CPR and Safety Signage is visible and current
+Ensure CPR and Safety Signage is visible and current.

-Fencing is secure, in tact and children are unable to climb
+Ensure fencing is secure, compliant, intact and children are unable to climb.

-Ensure all chemicals are stored at a height and/or out of reach
+Ensure all chemicals are stored up high and/or out of reach of children.